arduino/tooling-rfcs/RFCs/0002-pluggable-discovery.md

 }
 ```

-it basically provides the same information as the `list` event but for a single port.
-After calling `START_SYNC` an initial burst of add events may be generated in sequence to report all the ports available at the moment of the start.
+It basically provides the same information as the `list` event but for a single port.
+After calling `START_SYNC` an initial burst of add events must be generated in sequence to report all the ports available at the moment of the start.

 The `remove` event looks like the following: